-Light tea is very similar to afternoon tea.
+A light tea is very similar to afternoon tea.
 It is served at the same time.
 However, instead of three courses that are typical of afternoon tea, only a light snack is served.
 Typically, this involves only small finger sandwiches and does not include all of the sweet treats.
 However, some light teas offer scones or petite fours in place of finger sandwiches.
-In essence, instead of three or four course tea meal, it just includes one.
+In essence, instead of a three or four-course tea meal, it just includes one.

 High tea was actually a time when the working class who usually worked hard labor jobs, such as factories, mines, and fields, would come home from a long day very hungry.
-They would sit down to a buffet style supper meal serving meats, side dishes, and breads.
+They would sit down to a buffet-style supper meal serving meats, side dishes, and bread.
 They just happen to wash it all down with a glass of tea.

 Basic Wording for Informal or Formal Tea Party